junhua/awesome-finance-ai-papers/README.md

 # Awesome-finance-AI-Papers: Recent Advancements in AI for Finance

 This repository is a curated collection of high-quality papers presented at top Computer Science (CS) conferences related to Artificial Intelligence (AI) applications in finance.

+The review of individual papers will be added in progressively.

 The aim is to offer a comprehensive review of these papers, summarize key findings, and analyze their contributions to the field.

 This list extends an earlier collection: [Awesome-LLM-Agents](https://github.com/junhua/awesome-llm-agents).